home-assistant/home-assistant.io/source/_components/netgear_lte.markdown

 ### {% linkable_title Service `netgear_lte.delete_sms` %}

-The integration makes a service call available to delete messages from the modem inbox.
+The integration makes a service available to delete messages from the modem inbox.
 This can be used to clean up after incoming SMS events.

 | Service data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |